-U.S. Supreme Court Makes It Harder for Employers to Defend Against Whistleblower Retaliation Claims: Key Takeaways for Businesses
+SCOTUS Makes it Harder for Employers to Defend Against Whistleblower Retaliation Claims: Key Takeaways for Businesses

-By Jeffrey A. Fritz, Katie Reynolds and Jeffrey Shapiro

-In this article, the authors discuss a decision by the U.S. Supreme Court holding that Sarbanes-Oxley Act whistleblower protections do not require an employee to demonstrate that the employer acted with "retaliatory intent."
+Insights 2.09.24

-The U.S. Supreme Court has rejected an employer's argument that a whistleblower needs to show the employer acted with retaliatory intent to prove retaliation under the Sarbanes-Oxley Act (Sarbanes-Oxley), a federal law that protects financial investors.

-The decision resolves a disagreement among federal appeals courts and sets a consistent standard of proof in Sarbanes-Oxley cases.
+The Supreme Court just rejected an employer's argument that a whistleblower needs to show the employer acted with retaliatory intent to prove retaliation under the Sarbanes-Oxley Act (SOX), a federal law that protects financial investors.
+Yesterday's decision resolves a disagreement among federal appeals courts and sets a consistent standard of proof in SOX cases.
 As a result, we expect to see more whistleblower claims make it to a jury trial.

-THE DECISION

-The Supreme Court reversed the U.S. Court of Appeals for the Second Circuit and unanimously held that a whistleblower needs to show that the whistleblower's protected activity (such as reporting or disclosing violations of Securities and Exchange Commission (SEC) rules and regulations) was a contributing factor in the adverse employment decision.
+As we predicted last month, the Court reversed the 2nd Circuit and unanimously held that a whistleblower needs to show that their protected activity (such as reporting or disclosing violations of SEC rules and regulations) was a contributing factor in the adverse employment decision.
+The Court clarified that an employee does not need to prove that the employer had discriminatory intent to retaliate.
+The ruling impacts how publicly traded companies will defend against SOX retaliation claims and will likely affect whistleblower protections under other laws that are similarly structured.

-The authors, attorneys with Fisher Phillips, may be contacted at jfritz@fisherphillips.com, krreynolds@fisherphillips.com and jsshapiro@fisherphillips.com, respectively.

-The Supreme Court clarified that an employee does not need to prove that the employer had discriminatory intent to retaliate.

-The ruling impacts how publicly traded companies will defend against Sarbanes-Oxley retaliation claims and will likely affect whistleblower protections under other laws that are similarly structured.
 This underscores the importance of employers being able to articulate the reasons for the employment decision and to prove they would have made the decision anyway in such cases.

-The rest of this article discusses what you need to know about the ruling and its impact on employers.
+Here's what you need to know about the ruling and its impact on employers.

-WHAT ARE THE KEY ISSUES?

-Sarbanes-Oxley Whistleblower Protections
+What Are the Key Issues?

-Employees of publicly traded companies are protected under Sarbanes-Oxley when they report financial wrongdoing - and covered businesses may not "discharge, demote, suspend, threaten, harass, or in any other manner discriminate against an employee in the terms and conditions of employment" when they assert their rights under Sarbanes-Oxley.
+SOX Whistleblower Protections: Employees of publicly traded companies are protected under SOX when they report financial wrongdoing - and covered businesses may not "discharge, demote, suspend, threaten, harass, or in any other manner discriminate against an employee in the terms and conditions of employment" when they assert their rights under the act.

-Dispute About Reason for Termination

-The employee in this case claimed he was fired for refusing to create misleading reports about commercial mortgage-backed securities and complaining about being pressured to skew his research.
+Dispute About Reason for Termination: The employee in this case claimed he was fired for refusing to create misleading reports about commercial mortgage-backed securities and complaining about being pressured to skew his research.
 The employer, however, claimed the worker was laid off during a larger cost-cutting reduction in force due to the company's financial challenges.

-Courts Disagree on Standard of Proof

-At trial, the jury was instructed to first consider whether the employee's whistleblowing activity was a "contributing factor" to the adverse employment action, rather than the "primary motivating factor."
-If so, then the burden would shift to the employer to show that it would have taken the same action regardless of whether the worker engaged in protected activity under Sarbanes-Oxley.
+Courts Disagree on Standard of Proof: At trial, the jury was instructed to first consider whether the employee's whistleblowing activity was a "contributing factor" to the adverse employment action, rather than the "primary motivating factor."
+If so, then the burden would shift to the employer to show that it would have taken the same action regardless of whether the worker engaged in protected activity under SOX.

 Applying this standard, the jury found that retaliation was a contributing factor in the termination decision and awarded the employee \$653,300 in back pay, \$250,000 in non-economic damages, and nearly \$1.77 million in attorneys' fees.
-But the Second Circuit reversed the district court's decision1 and held that a whistleblower must prove that the employer acted with "retaliatory intent."
+But the 2nd U.S. Court of Appeals reversed the district court's decision and held that a whistleblower must prove that the employer acted with "retaliatory intent."

 Notably, however, other federal appeals courts have applied the "contributing factor" analysis, similar to the district court in this case.
-This dispute among the appeals courts is what the Supreme Court decided to address.
+This dispute among the appeals courts is what SCOTUS decided to address.